 Science Borealis is a not-for-profit corporation under the Canada Not-for-profit Corporations Act (NFP Act).
-We are an all-volunteer organization.
+We are a volunteer-run organization.

 Note that all blog submissions to our network are vetted by our editorial team.

 We are a group of Canadian science bloggers (see Our Team) who joined forces in 2012 via initial discussions between Maryse de la Giroday, Sarah Boon, Steph Taylor and Raymond Nakamura.
 In early 2013 we approached Canadian Science Publishing to gauge their interest in hosting such a site.
 Their positive response coincided with a community-building initiative (cancomm.org) kicked off by Mike Spear of Genome Alberta.
 Our groups joined forces, and added Pascal Lapointe of Agence Science-Presse, and Kim Moynahan to build Science Borealis.